Last Updated on

 If you are looking for how to make passive income, one great possibility is an investment in high dividend stocks.
 The annual rates are more impressive than you can get from your bank investments.
 The potential for capital appreciation is vast.
 Therefore you have dual windows for profit accrual – from your capital gains as well as from your dividends.

 While not famously exploited, there are great investment opportunities in lending clubs.
-Peer to peer lending and social media trading platforms are swelling on the internet, and you can lucratively leverage on.
+Short term business loans, peer to peer lending sites, and social media trading platforms are swelling on the internet, and you can lucratively leverage on.

 You can go to the extremes of passiveness by bringing in automation to your passive income generation.
 Through this approach, you could get an algorithm in the form of a Robo-advisor to manage your investments while you snore away.
 All you would have to do is nail your risk willingness and let the algorithm rock and roll.